 Soy Oil The Eco-Friendly Solution For Auto Parts?

 Team EcoZOOM has won itself a spot in the Ignite Clean Energy Finals and has turned some heads in the process.
 The team has engineered a soy oil formula for rubber based car parts and truck parts that partially eliminates the need for petroleum oil.
-As a 25% replacement for petroleum oil, renewable soy oil doubles the rubber's stretchability and reduces carbon dioxide emissions.
-Discount auto parts retailers specializing in auto parts like radiator deflector shields, air baffles and braking systems are keeping a close watch on the progress of Team EcoZOOM's project.
+As a 25% replacement for petroleum oil, renewable soy oil doubles the rubber's stretchability and reduces carbon dioxide emissions. retailers specializing in auto parts like radiator deflector shields, air baffles and braking systems are keeping a close watch on the progress of Team EcoZOOM's project.
 Ford® and an online auto parts warehouse were present at the ICE semifinals and expressed their interest in using the renewable soil oil formula for future products.

 Support Recycling Efforts In San Diego County

 To residents of San Diego, protecting the environment is an important cause.
 There are many ways we can join the San Diego recycling cause.
 Simply reading these recycling facts and locating the nearest recycling center gets people involved in a clean San Diego.